minicacristi/restful-apis/README.md

 # 💻 Homework

 Exercise your skills with these tasks.
 The people that finish the homework will receive an award.
-There are 7 awards(1 gold, 2 silver, 4 bronze) and 10 mentions.
 Their name and a link will be placed on the podium in the chronological order they sent the public repository with the solutions.

 1. Create a RESTful API for questions and answers, save them to a file